-***Due to issues surrounding the current Covid-19 health crisis, the GRE (general and subject) admission requirement has been waived for the Fall 2021 intake.
+***Due to issues surrounding the current Covid-19 health crisis, the GRE (general and subject) admission requirement will be waived for the Fall 2022 intake.

 The MA Clinical program strives to develop and nurture skills within students that are grounded in science, critical thinking, and ethics, so that they may serve as competent researchers, clinicians, and educators.
 The program adheres closely to the scientist-practitioner model of training and practice in psychology.

 For additional information on the program's goals, objectives, and values, please visit the Department of Psychology.

 MA Clinical Psychology: Gender and Women's Studies Specialization

 The Department of Gender and Women's Studies at Lakehead University is dedicated to furthering an understanding of the importance of gender as a category of analysis in scholarly inquiry.
 Through interdisciplinary instruction, students will critically assess the relevance of existing models of knowledge in reflecting gendered experience and scholarship.

 The aim of the program is to encourage the development and integration of gendered teaching, learning, and research within the university community and the community at large.
 This Collaborative Master's program allows students to combine advanced disciplinary research with gendered scholarship from the interdisciplinary field of Gender and Women's Studies.
 Upon completion of the program, the degree awarded specifies the discipline of the participating academic unit and notes the Specialization in Gender and Women's Studies.

 For additional information on the Interdisciplinary Graduate Specialization in Gender and Women's Studies, please visit the Gender and Women's Studies website.